 Always keep you ceiling color and trim color a white that has the same undertone as the wall’s paint color.

-If you have wood trim please, please paint it white to create cohesion and flow in your home!
-Wood trim makes a home feel choppy and disjointed.
+If you have wood trim please, paint it white to create cohesion and flow in your home!
+Stained wood trim makes a home feel visually cluttered and disjointed.

 The only time I recommend not painting wood trim is if you live in an authentic Mid Century Modern Home, built by one of the MCM architects of the time like Philip Johnson, where wood trim is part of the interior design.